rmorshea/labox/docs/src/concepts/serializers.md

 ## Basic Serializers

 Basic serializers are used to convert singular values to and from binary data.
-To define one you must inherit from the [`Serializer`][lakery.core.serializer.Serializer] class, define a [globally unique name](#serializer-names), as well as implement `deserialize_data` and `serialize_data` methods.
+To define one you must inherit from the [`Serializer`][lakery.core.serializer.Serializer] class and provide the following:

+-   `name` - a string that uniquely and permanently identifies the serializer.
+-   `types` - a tuple of types that this serializer can handle.
+This is used for serializer type inference.
+-   `serialize_data` - a method that takes a value and returns a dictionary of serialized data.
+-   `deserialize_data` - a method that takes serialized data and returns the original value.

 The code below shows a serializer that turns UTF-8 strings into binary data and back.

 ```python
 from lakery.core.serializer import SerializedData